Dallas Mavericks: 2024–2025: Last year of Luka

-On July 6, 2024, Klay Thompson was traded to Mavericks in exchange for a 2025 second-round pick via a sign-and-trade.
+On July 6, 2024, Klay Thompson was traded to the Mavericks in exchange for a 2025 second-round pick via a sign-and-trade.
 The Mavericks also traded Hardaway Jr. to the Detroit Pistons for Quentin Grimes, while also acquiring Naji Marshall, Melvin Ajinça, and Spencer Dinwiddie.

 On February 1, 2025, the Mavericks sent Luka Dončić, Markieff Morris, and Maxi Kleber to the Los Angeles Lakers in a blockbuster trade for Anthony Davis, Max Christie, and a 2029 first-round draft pick.
 The Utah Jazz received Jalen Hood-Schifino and two second round picks to facilitate the trade.
 The trade was regarded as one of the most significant and unexpected in NBA history, marking the first time two reigning All-NBA players were traded for each other midseason.
 The Mavericks, who initiated the deal, drew heavy criticism for trading their franchise player, while Mavericks general manager Nico Harrison defended the trade, stating, "I believe that defense wins championships."
 Dončić on the other hand was blindsided by the trade; he was not told of it until the deal was done and according to Harrison, Dončić has severed the relationship between himself and the organization.
 Team governor Dumont later said the trade decision had the backing of Mavericks ownership, and emphasized his support for general manager Harrison in making "tough decisions."

-The Mavericks ended their 24–25 season in the play in against the Memphis Grizzlies.
+The Mavericks ended their 2024–25 season in the play in against the Memphis Grizzlies.
 On May 12, 2025, the Mavericks won the first overall pick in the 2025 NBA draft with a less than a 2% chance of getting the pick, selecting Cooper Flagg.